BenjaminVanRyseghem/next-action-clojure/README.md

 ## Credits

-This project is inspired by [NextAction](https://github.com/akramer/NextAction).
+This project is inspired by [NextAction](https://github.com/akramer/NextAction) by Adam Kramer.

 ## License